University of New South Wales

 - UCAT: the overall score of the cognitive subtests (Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning).
 There is no minimum UCAT ANZ score as such.
-However, it is expected that only applicants who have reached the 50th percentile would meet the threshold to be invited for an interview.
+However, applicants must reach the 50th percentile to proceed to the interview stage of the application process..

 All selected students will be ranked on the above three parameters.
 Applicants are selected based on the highest rank in each measure - ATAR, UCAT and the Interview score.
 Scores will not be averaged, which means that a high score in one of the three components will not compensate for a low score in another.

 If you have completed the equivalent of more than 0.75 of a full-time year in a single degree (i.e. 2 full-time semesters or 1 full-time semester and 1 part time semester), you will be assessed for admission to Medicine at UNSW either their tertiary study results OR their ATAR (or equivalent), the following criteria applies:

 - Secondary school qualification component must reach 96.00 ATAR of equivalent AND

 - Tertiary study component must reach WAM 70 or equivalent

 Once the applicant has met the minimum requirement, the "BEST OF" algorithm would apply and the qualification with a higher selection rank would be used as a final selection rank for medicine admissions purposes.

 30 September 2022